• Home

 • Recipes

-You are here: Home / Baby Boomers - Women Over 50 / books / Creatrix Rising: Unlocking the Power of Midlife Women – Book Review
+You are here: Home / Baby Boomers - Women Over 50 / books / Creatrix Rising: Unlocking the Power of Midlife Women

-Privacy Policy This post may contain affiliate links for products I recommend.
-If you purchase, I may earn a small commission at no cost to you.
+Privacy Policy This post may contain Amazon and other affiliate links.
+If you click and purchase, I may earn a small commission at no extra cost to you.

-Creatrix Rising: Unlocking the Power of Midlife Women – Book Review
+Creatrix Rising: Unlocking the Power of Midlife Women

 Are you familiar with the archetypes Maiden – Mother – Crone?
 They have described the phases of life women take for centuries.
 But Stephanie Raffelock, author of Creatrix Rising: Unlocking the Power of Midlife Women disputes that and offers a new archetype for crone in the form of Creatrix.